Dr. Penny Pincher founded the popular personal finance blog Penny Pincher Journal in 2013 and has published two books about saving money.

 Band-Aids, or bandages in general, have several issues:

-- Band-aids trap moisture under the adhesive material and your skin gets wrinkly.
+- Band-aids trap moisture under the adhesive material, causing your skin to get wrinkly.
 Mesh bands are better, but this is still an issue.

 - Every time you wash your hands or get your hands wet (washing a car, watering grass, etc.) the gauze part absorbs water and stays wet for a long time.
 Seems like a good place for germs to grow...